Curtis Publishing Company: 20th century

-1960s and decline of Curtis Publishing

-The advent of television in the late 1940s and early 1950s competed for people's attention and eroded the popularity of general-interest periodicals such as the Post and the Journal.
+The emergence of television in the late 1940s and early 1950s competed for people's attention and eroded the popularity of general-interest periodicals such as the Post and the Journal.
 The New York Times reported that both the finance markets and Madison Avenue were watching Curtis Publishing's efforts to save itself after a financial decline.
 The reason the New York Times gave for the attention, "the status of the venerable Curtis empire, the colorful cast of characters directing the comeback attempt, the vast sums of money at stake.
 In addition, Curtis's troubles seemed to reflect the difficulties encountered by the mass magazines industry as a whole in adjusting to an era dominated by the spiraling growth of television."
 It wasn't until 1961 and 1962 that the struggle became evident in lost revenue.

-In 1961 Curtis Publishing president Robert A. MacNeal announced that the company had lost money for the first time in the more than seven decades since its incorporation.
+In 1961, Curtis Publishing president Robert A. MacNeal announced that the company had lost money for the first time in the more than seven decades since its incorporation.
 The company's financials showed a loss of $4,194,000 on $178.4 million in revenue that year.
-The next year in 1962, company had total revenues of $149 million and a loss of $18.9 million.
+The following year, in 1962, company had total revenues of $149 million and a loss of $18.9 million.
 Curtis management went to Serge Semenenko who had helped the Hearst Corporation to reorganize and Semenenko arranged for a six-bank syndicate to loan $10.5 million to Curtis.

 Many experts wrote of multiple issues tied to the decline of Curtis.
-Many of their competitors such as Time, Inc. and McCall Corporation had diversified while Curtis remained focused on their two key periodicals--Saturday Evening Post and Ladies' Home Journal.
-Their other magazines -- Holiday, Jack & Jill, and American -- simply could not make up the lost revenue of the main periodicals.
+Many of their competitors such as Time, Inc. and McCall Corporation had diversified while Curtis remained focused on their two key periodicals, The Saturday Evening Post and Ladies' Home Journal.
+Their other magazines, Holiday, Jack & Jill, and American, could not make up the lost revenue of the main periodicals.
 The Saturday Evening Post had been surpassed by Life magazine as the top mass market periodical in 1942 and then spiraled into a ten-year decline in advertising revenue after World War II.

-The Ladies' Home Journal lost its position to McCall's in 1960.
+Ladies' Home Journal lost its position to McCall's in 1960.
 Other experts said that the two flagship magazines "simply grew old."
 Curtis "fell into a formula that tended to attract older readers rather than the young married couples that advertisers wanted to reach."
 They also stayed away from the more aggressive circulation promotions used by their competitors.
 Matthew J. Culligan, President of Curtis, cited another financial drag from using its own presses and paper.
 Culligan said, "This sort of self-sufficiency is fine in good times but it imposes an intolerable burden when business goes bad."
 They had also failed to follow the model of some of their competitors by diversifying into television, news magazines or book publishing after World War II.